thieu-b55/The---I-want-this---ESP32-S3-Internet-radio/README.md

 +++++

-With volume and equalizer control (webpage)
+With volume and equalizer(webpage) control

 +++++